JulienMeziere/sound-tools/STORE_DESCRIPTION.md

 **Sound Tools brings professional audio processing to your browser.
 Experience your favorite content like never before with real-time effects, MIDI control, and precision audio shaping.**

-_Compatible with all Chromium-based browsers.
+_Open source project available on GitHub.
+Compatible with all Chromium-based browsers.
 No account required.
 Privacy-focused with no data collection._